ribalding/SpotShare-Android/README.md

 ##Description

-This is an Android App which gives people the ability to post parking spots that they own for rent during specified hours, and for others to seek spots for rent.
+An Android app which allows users to create accounts and post parking spots which they own for others to use during specified dates/times as well as search for spots to rent themselves.
+Utilizes Java/XML for app functionality/ui, Google Maps, and Firebase as a back end.

 ##Setup